AgriFoodTech: how sensor fusion could serve to combat food scarcity

 The trade fair will be supplemented by a conference.
 Mikrocentrum: “We’ll also be bringing the following key sectors together: High Tech Systems & Materials, Agri & Food and Horticultural & Starting Materials.”
 Over and above numerous demos, 110 exhibitors will be at the fair to discuss the latest developments in their respective fields.

-A total of 40 lectures on technological developments will be given in three different halls over two exhibition days.
-Sentech will be contributing as well.
+A total of 40 lectures on technological developments are given in three different halls over two exhibition days.
+Sentech also contributed to this.

 Vision on tackling food scarcity